Eloping in Hawaii

 Secure Your Customizations

 Do not wait until the last minute to choose your florals or add a makeup artist!
-Making sure you request your dream wedding items in advance is key to avoiding the stress of last minute bookings.
-We ask that you submit your information sheet six weeks prior to your ceremony date to secure all of your requests.
+Requesting your dream wedding items in advance is key to avoiding the stress of last-minute bookings.
+We ask that you submit your information sheet six weeks before your ceremony date to secure all of your requests.

-Remember, you can always contact a coordinator if you need any assistance, and if you’d like to make last minute add-ons, we’ll do our best to help, but we can’t guarantee it.
+Remember, you can always contact a coordinator if you need any assistance.
+If you’d like to make last-minute add-ons, we’ll do our best to help, but we can’t guarantee it.

-Pre-bridal photos and in-room hair and makeup...nice additions to your day.
+Pre-bridal photos and in-room hair and makeup are nice additions to your day.

 Say Thanks

-One of the fastest ways to reverse any negative feelings is to take the time to express sincere appreciation.
-Thanking your fiance, friends, or family can help change your focus from what causes you stress to what makes you grateful.
+One of the fastest ways to reverse negative feelings is to express sincere appreciation.
+Thanking your fiance, friends, or family can help you shift your focus from what causes you stress to what makes you grateful.
 It’s a fast way to shift your mind to positive thinking.

-Your Weddings of Hawaii team does their best to make the planning for your special day an easy process, but nerves for such an important event are often unavoidable.
+Your Weddings of Hawaii team does its best to make planning your special day easy, but nerves for such an important event are often unavoidable.
 Showing gratitude to others is a proven way to help.

 Remember that You’re Coming to Hawaii

-Go relax on the beach.
-Get a massage.
-Do some shopping.
-Eat.
-Enjoy yourself.
-Take in all Hawaii has to offer!
+Go relax on the beach, get a massage, do some shopping, eat, and enjoy yourself—take in all Hawaii has to offer!

 By the time you land, we’ll have everything in order.
 Don’t stress, just get dressed, and we’ll do the rest!